 The query returns the minimum purchase history and the item purchased by customers Danny and Robert.

-The LEAST function finds the minimum value between purchase history and items purchased for both customers that you can see in the output.
+The LEAST function finds the minimum value between the purchase history and the items purchased for both customers, which you can see in the output.

-Basically, The LEAST function takes two columns and compares the value of the column, then returns the smallest value.
+The LEAST function takes two columns, compares their values, and returns the smallest value.

-Here for the customer Danny, it compares the value of both columns and returns the minimum value as 3, and for Robert returns the minimum value as 6.
+Here, for the customer Danny, it compares the values of both columns and returns the minimum value as 3, and for Robert, it returns the minimum value as 6.

-The Postgres MIN() Function can use with the HAVING clause to filter the group based on the provided condition in the HAVING clause.
+The Postgres MIN() Function can be used with the HAVING clause to filter the group based on the condition provided in the HAVING clause.

-Let’s take an example using the same table ‘customers’ which is used in the above section.
-Suppose you need to find the customers with minimum items purchased greater than 10 for each country.
+Let’s take an example using the same table, ‘customers,’ as in the above section.
+Suppose you need to find the customers who have made a minimum purchase of more than 10 items for each country.

 Use the below query.